 Next to each goal and the list of skills needed to meet it, detail the activities you will undertake to develop your expertise.
 Tip: Development activities can range from taking a formal class, to reading around the subject, or perhaps getting support from a more experienced colleague.
 There is no ‘correct’ way to develop your skills, but selecting activities you feel confident you can commit to will increase your chances of success.

-Benefits of personal development plans
+Benefits of a personal development plan

 A good PDP will help you turn ambitions and ideas into action.
 Having ongoing opportunities to learn is an important part of motivation.
-Not only does the process of development itself inspire people to perform, but reaching development goals means they are better equipped than ever to contribute to the workplace.
+Not only does the process of development itself inspire people to perform but reaching development goals means they are better equipped than ever to contribute to the workplace.